 By making the person disconnected and emotionally numb, their minds give them an opportunity to go through or survive the traumatic experience.

 When we call something “unreal”, it usually has some positive, otherworldly quality to it.
-We call a certain piece of music like “divine” or a performance “out of this world”.
+We call a certain piece of music “divine” or a performance “out of this world”.
 When it comes to dissociation, however, deeming something unreal means it’s so negative that you can’t handle it being real.

 In one of her famous poems, Sylvia Plath lamented the loss of her lover by repeatedly saying, “I think I made you up in my head”.
 She wasn’t suffering from dissociative identity disorder but was traumatized by her lover leaving her so much that he felt “made up” or “unreal” to her.